 What will my insurance cover?

-- WHAT WILL YOUR INSURANCE COVER?
+WHAT WILL MY INSURANCE COVER?

 Please check your insurance policy to make sure you are covered for yearly preventive exams, including a Pap smear and pelvic/breast exam.
 Different insurance policies have different rules for preventive care coverage.
 Most insurance companies allow for only one annual exam per 12-month period (and some will not pay for a visit even a few days before the year is up).

 WHAT HAPPENS IF I HAVE A NEW PROBLEM OR WANT TO DISCUSS A CHRONIC CONDITION DURING MY WELL WOMAN EXAM?